 The current board chairman is Charles Juneau of Juneau Associates.
 The directors are Julie Waymire, Co-Owner of Dempsey Adams Carstar; Optometrist Mark Kleindorfer; Dentist David Dombek; James Seiz retired President of the bank and Wilson Loch current President of the bank.

-Rachael Friedel is our Vice President & Corporate Secretary.
+Rachael Jarman is our Vice President & Corporate Secretary.
+Shane Wecker is our Executive Vice President & Asst.
+Secretary.